Efavirenz with emtricitabine and tenofovir disoproxil (Viatris): Supply issue

 Affected product

-Viatris advise that there are delays at the manufacturer which will affect the supply of the following product until June 2025.
+Viatris advises that there are delays at the manufacturer affecting the following product.

 Efavirenz with emtricitabine and tenofovir disoproxil